ndejong/pfsense_fauxapi/README.md

  - Functions to be called via this interface *MUST* be defined in the file `/etc/pfsense_function_calls.txt` only a handful very basic and read-only pfSense functions are enabled by default.
+ - You can start your own `/etc/fauxapi/pfsense_function_calls.txt` file by copying the sample file provided in `pfsense_function_calls.sample.txt`
  - HTTP: **POST**
  - Params: none